 Will your mobile game(s) be free?

-Prices have are not determined yet.
+Prices are not determined yet.
 However, we do not want ad-based revenue or ads cluttering the mobile experience, so we are looking at all revenue alternatives, including Apple Arcade and Google play pass.

 How much will the game(s) cost?